|(With Joe LaRoy in Bangkok)|

-The whole point of the biblical text is to usher us into the presence of God, in experience.
-This is what the Bible means by "knowing God."
-With this in hand, Craig reasons that those who know God by experience (meaning the kind of experiences found in the Bible) will more accurately understand and interpret the Scriptures.
-This is "readng Scripture in light of Pentecost."
+This helps us understand Scripture.
+Craig Keener, in Spirit Hermeneutics: Reading Scripture in Light of Pentecost, reasons that those who know God by experience (meaning the kind of experiences found in the Bible) will more accurately understand and interpret the Scriptures.
+This is "reading Scripture in light of Pentecost."

 "Scripture itself models an experiential appropriation of its message."
 (1)

-"All of u as Christians should read [Scripture] from the vantage of Pentecost and the experience of the Spirit."
+"All of us as Christians should read [Scripture] from the vantage of Pentecost and the experience of the Spirit."
 (3)

 "All Christians should read Scripture as people living in the biblical experience - not in terms of ancient culture, but as people living by the same Spirit who guided God's people in Scripture."